farukh-javed/farukh-javed/README.md

 <h2 align="center">Hi there 👋, I'm Farukh!</h2>

-- ⚡ I'm currentl learning about AI and working on cool projects.
+- ⚡ I'm currently learning about AI and working on cool projects.

 - 💻 Using Python to gather and analyze useful data.